-In 2013 I was a finalist in Vogue’s annual Talent Contest for Young Writers, a national writing competition for people under the age of 25.
-My entry included an interview with the artist Anthony Green, a commentary on Sofia Coppola’s film-making and an opinion piece on photography.
+In 2013 I was a finalist in British Vogue’s annual Talent Contest for Young Writers, a national writing competition for people under the age of 25.

 My ambition is to become a feature writer focusing on European affairs, culture, art, travel and social issues.
 So far I have written on a diverse range of topics, from the 2017 French election to art therapy for refugees, the ‘beach body’ debate, the UK’s booming craft industry, and Rupi Kaur’s poetry.

 This blog is a platform to get my writing out into the world.
 You will find a mixture of reviews, features, interviews and opinion, punctuated with posts of my photography.

 For commissions please get in touch!